alexwlchan/alexwlchan.net/src/_posts/2017/2017-10-20-requests-hooks.md

 ---
+category: Python
+date: 2017-10-20 17:11:59 +0000
 layout: post
-date: 2017-10-20 17:11:59 +0000
+summary: I often have code I want to run against every HTTP response (logging, error checking) --- event hooks give me a nice way to do that without repetition.
+tags: python
 title: Using hooks for custom behaviour in requests
-tags: python
-summary: I often have code I want to run against every HTTP response (logging, error checking) --- event hooks give me a nice way to do that without repetition.
-category: Programming and code
 ---

 Recently I've been writing a lot of scripts with [python-requests][requests] to interact with a new API.